Research funding for small organisations - our Future Leaders Fellowship experiences

 We had a worry on being told that the funding would be paid retrospectively quarterly, which would mean finding 3 months' worth of money to pay the fellowship salary and other costs up front.
 At the time the funding guidance implied otherwise so this came as a shock.
 In the end we were told that the payments were on fixed dates four times a year, so we were able to move the start date to mean that we only had to cover 1 month of costs up front.
 The first payment didn’t come through on time, right before Christmas, which caused problems.
 In general the payments have been somewhat unpredictable - this would be easy for a university or large business to deal with, but it could very easily bankrupt organisations of our size.
 We’d recommend any other small organisation begins to build a good financial buffer before even applying, to allow enough time for it to accumulate to cover several months of funding should that become necessary.

 It’s also worth saying that Alex’s fellowship is being done remotely to our main studio - this was written into the application, and we were lucky that the pandemic brought more people to a position where they understand the validity of remote working.
 Still, it was brought up as a concern both by peer reviewers and the interview panel; if we hadn't been able to show a long, successful history of remote collaboration this could have sunk the application.
-Alex has his own space in Sheffield, and pays for this through a remote-worker supplement that we add to his salary, taken from the overheads.
+Alex has his own space in Sheffield, and pays for this through a remote-worker supplement.
 This means Alex can stay embedded within the communities he’s developed, and doesn’t need to disrupt his family life - something universities could benefit from implementing.

 Although there have been glitches, all told, the UKRI Future Leaders Fellowship team have been really great to work with, and super helpful in finding solutions to the issues that we bring as a non-standard funding recipient.
 We have had the feeling that they want to learn from the experience to make it more accessible for other organisations like us in future.